parnic/shift_stats/README.md

 end
 ```

-Create a new instance of ShiftSats with `s = new ShiftStats`.
+Create a new instance of ShiftStats with `s = ShiftStats.new`.
 This connects to the ShiftStats server, logs in, and stores the ticket hash.
 This ticket is only valid for a limited amount of time.

 Creating an instance of the class can raise an error if there are network issues or the API key is invalid.